switchupcb/discord-api-spec/README.md

 ## What is the alternative?

 The current alternative Discord provides is to use an outdated contributor-led documentation.
-Discord API documentation does not provide JSON responses, and there is no guarantee that its `Object` tables are up-to-date.
+Discord API documentation does not provide JSON responses, and there is no guarantee that its `Object` tables are up-to-date nor standardized.

 ## License